Close

 Here are some things to keep in mind:

-• Different rank: Unlike couples that are closer in rank, dual military couples with different rank might not share common experiences or career expectations.
+• Different rank: Unlike couples that are the same in rank, dual military couples with different rank might not share common experiences or career expectations.

 • Career-management field: Most married service members belong to different career-management fields or communities.
 Different specialties might not be needed in the same locations, which could limit the likelihood of being assigned together.